Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/03-infra.md

         - you should see: **12 data items in database**
     1. ✅ | Your Azure Cosmos DB resources is ready!

+_The Azure AI Search resources contains the "product index" for our retailer's product catalog.
+It is the information "retrieval" service for RAG solutions, using sentence similarity and semantic ranking to return the most relevant results for a given customer query_.

-??? note "Step 2: Validate Azure AI Search is ready in tab 3️⃣"
+??? info  "Step 2: Validate Azure AI Search is ready in tab 3️⃣"

     1. Switch to the Azure Portal tab 3️⃣ - `rg-AITOUR` resource Overview
     1. Click the `Search service` resource - visit details page